KarinaBurin/KarinaBurin/README.md

 -->

-### Hey!
-Welcome to my profile!
-How is it going?  👋
 My name is Karina Burin.

 I'm educated on analysis of systems development and work as a software programmer with language Microsoft visual foxPro.

-I am a lover of technology and I live in search of new challenges and learnings!
+I live in search of new challenges and learnings!

 #### 	"Quanto mais eu sei, mais estou perto de chegar lá! " 🌍💪🏻
 - 📍 From Americana - SP, living in Santa Barbara D' Oeste - SP.